-Human resource is the most valuable asset in any organization.
+Human resource is the most valuable asset in any organisation.
 The Company focuses on the training and development of its people.
-The company has taken various initiatives to improve and enhance skill of its people.
+The Company has taken various initiatives to improve and enhance skill of its people.
 The industrial relations remained cordial in our plant.
-The total strength as at the end of the financial year 2015-16 was 2333 employees.
+The total strength as at the end of the financial year 2016-17 was 2,864 employees.

 Statement in this Management Discussion and Analysis describing the Companys objectives, projections, estimates, expectations or predictions may be "forward-looking statements" within the meaning of applicable laws and regulations.
 Actual results could differ materially from those expressed or implied.
 Important factors that could make a difference to the Companys operations include raw material availability and prices, cyclical demand and pricing in the Companys principal markets, changes in Government regulations, tax regimes, economic developments within India and the countries in which the Company conducts business and other incidental factors.